 Contact Members of the Joint Committee on Education

 The Joint Committee on Education will decide whether Bill S.247/H.443 continues through the legislative process.
-The hearing for the bill will be on June 25, 2019, and the Committee will accept public input in person or in writing.
+The hearing for the bill was held on June 25, 2019, and the Committee will continue to accept public input in writing.

 Please contact the members of the Committee and ask them to support Bill S.247/H.443.
 If possible, include a personal anecdote about how you or someone you know has been harmed by Native American mascots.
 Please cc your own state representative and state senator.
 You can find your legislator using this search.

 Sample Email/Letter Template to Joint Committee on Education Chairs and Members

 Dear Members of the Joint Committee on Education:

 I am a resident of (town).
 I am writing in support of Bill S.247/H.443 “An Act Prohibiting the Use of Native American Mascots by Public Schools in the Commonwealth.”
 I am (a parent, teacher, therapist, of indigenous descent, social worker, etc.) and this issue concerns me because (specific reason/s).
 I ask that this bill be reported out of committee with a favorable vote.